ambiguousname/jackbox-custom-content/Readme.md

 If you want to change specific parts of your content or delete content, you're going to want to edit that content in the View/Edit Content option.
 You should note that you can select multiple pieces of content to edit, view, or delete.

+## The "Make New Content" Button

+If you've made changes to content, but you want to save those changes to a new piece of content (rather than editing the existing piece of content), push this button to make your changes into a new piece of content.

 # Importing content

 The import content feature will only import certain custom files like .JPGs or .OGGs if those files are stored in the folder ./external content/, if that folder is in the same location as jppc.py or Jackbox Party Pack Custom.exe.